Predicting Effectiveness of Drugs by Analyzing Molecular-Based Biomarkers

 Clinical relevance of PCDx™: patients who were treated according to PCDx™ results showed an increasement of the progression free survival interval by 43%.

 The databases, which are used for PCDx™, are updated continuously.
 There also is a continuous verification, which genetic data or other molecular-based biomarker data can have a therapeutic relevance for cancer patients.
 The conducted analyses are constantly extended over time.
-Currently there are 137 oncogenes, which are analyzed by next-generation sequencing and up to 24 proteins which are analyzed by IHC.
-The results of the molecular-based biomarker analysis are currently associated with the efficacy of 83 cancer drugs and 12 drug combinations.
+Currently there are 234 oncogenes, which are analyzed by next-generation sequencing and up to 25 proteins which are analyzed by IHC.
+The results of the molecular-based biomarker analysis are currently associated with the efficacy of about 95 cancer therapies.

 The analyzed molecular-based Biomarkers